jnizquierdo1/assignment/README.md

 Even though Paypal has the biggest share in the market, Stripe tries to stand out, they differentiate themselves with the following:
 * Paypal has a very complex structuring of their fees that is dependent on various factors meanwhile Stripe offers a flat fee for all businesses.
-* Stripes accepts a wide variety of payment types, beside the tradidional credit and debit cards they also accept ApplePay, WeChat Pay, AliPay, etc.
+* Stripes accepts a wide variety of payment types, beside the traditional credit and debit cards they also accept ApplePay, WeChat Pay, AliPay, etc.
 * Stripe accepts over 135 different currencies, Paypal only accepts 25 currencies.
 * Third-Party integrations, Stripe has an extensive list of categories in terms of integration.
 Paypal offers very few options.